North Dakota Recording Laws: Consent Rules and Penalties

 - VoIP calls (Zoom, Teams, Google Meet, etc.)

-North Dakota’s statute defines covered communications as those transmitted “wholly or partially through wire, cable, or other like connection between the point of origin and the point of reception.”
-Some legal scholars argue this language may not cover purely wireless cell phone conversations.
-However:
+North Dakota's statute uses the term "wire communication" and defines it as communications transmitted "wholly or partially through wire, cable, or other like connection."
+Some legal scholars have noted that this language may not clearly cover purely wireless cellular communications.

 Recording Calls Across State Lines

-If you’re in North Dakota calling someone in a two-party consent state, the stricter law typically applies.
+If you are in North Dakota calling someone in a two-party consent state, the stricter law typically applies.
 States requiring all-party consent include:

 - California